lafranceinsoumise/actionpopulaire.fr/README.md

 * `ENABLE_FRONT` when set to `yes` enable the front pages routes.
 Leave unset, empty or set to `no` to disable it.
-* `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` are the id and secret of the client that should be used to authenticate to the OAUTH provider.
-* `OAUTH_AUTHORIZATION_URL` and `OAUTH_TOKEN_URL` are the URIs for the
-  oauth authorization endpoint to which the end user should first be redirected, and of the token exchange endpoint, at which the authorization code can be exchanged for the access token.
-* `OAUTH_REDIRECT_DOMAIN` is the base domain that is to be used in the uri redirection from the OAUTH provider back to the front pages server
-* `OAUTH_LOGOFF_URL` is the URI to which the end user should be sent to disconnect her.

 ## Pages